gitrows/gitrows/README.md

 * `user`	a GitHub or GitLab username (may be omitted for GitLab)
 * `token`	a GitHub or GitLab token

-The commits are done with a standard message and authored by GitRows.
+The commits are done with a standard message and authored by GitRows by default.
 Change if needed.
 This is useful for different GitRows instances committing to the same repo:

 * `message`	commit message
 * `author`	an object with the properties `name` and `email` to identify the committer